 iNADO Governing Board

-The current governing board is composed by the following eight members:
+The current governing board is composed by the following seven members in alphabetical order:

 Michael Ask (ADD, Chair)

 Michael Ask is the CEO of Anti-Doping Denmark.
 Michael joined the anti-doping community in 2015 after a 30-year long employment in the Danish Police, ending his career as Detective Chief Superintendent and Head of Department.

 Since joining Anti-Doping Denmark (ADD) as CEO, Michael has focused primarily on strengthening the organization's ability to work intelligence-based within the field of anti-doping, as well as within the newly added responsibility as being appointed to be the secretariat for the national platform to combat manipulation of sport competitions.
 Additionally, he has strengthened the security policy of ADD.